Developing and Publishing Apps

 .war file plugins), are spread across multiple plugin types, and present non-trivial functionality which in many cases requires some configuration.
 How these advanced tasks are dealt with is out of scope for this section, but some tips and considerations for Marketplace development can be found in the sections that follow.]

 When publishing your app, each plugin you upload is packaged into one or more packages for each Liferay release you intend to support.
 When you upload your plugins to the Liferay Marketplace, your app is scanned, and the embedded packaging directives you have specified are extracted and used to create different downloadable packages of your app for different Liferay releases.
 You must insert this information into each plugin in your app before you can publish it to the Marketplace.

 The packaging directives are related to the Liferay releases with which your app is compatible.
 In order to specify which release of Liferay your app is compatible with (and therefore which packages should be created for eventual download on the Marketplace), you first need to understand how Liferay releases are named and how they relate to the underlying Liferay release version.
-Details can be found on the Versioning Policy Wiki.
-Accordingly, Liferay 6.1 CE GA1 is designated as version
+Details can be found in the chapter Understanding Liferay Releases in Using Liferay Portal 6.2.
+Accordingly, Liferay 6.2 CE GA1 is designated as version

-6.1.10.
-EE versioning follows a slightly different policy given then presence of fix packs and service packs, so 6.1 EE GA2 is
+6.2.10.
+EE versioning follows a slightly different policy given then presence of fix packs and service packs, so 6.2 EE GA2 will be

 For each plugin that makes up your app, packaging directives must be placed in the

 WEB-INF/ directory of your plugin's

 .war file).
 Within this file, you must specify a comma-separated list of Liferay releases with which your app is compatible and for which packages should be generated using the

 liferay-versions keyword.
 Marketplace will create packages that contain your plugins based on these packaging directives (and will intelligently group them together as each plugin is uploaded).
 You should specify CE versions first, followed by EE versions, using this form: